A positive attitude about yourself goes a long way when it comes to building self-esteem in kids

 How many times have you looked in the mirror and frowned at the outfit you’re wearing, or thought twice about eating dessert because it’s a “bad food” (even though it’s not)?
 Definitely a few, because you’re human, after all.
 But it’s important to take stock of the things you say when the kids are around and do your best to present yourself as a strong, confident parent.

-Kids learn about body positivity and self-confidence from their parents before they internalize perceived ideals of how they should look on YouTube or social media.
+Kids learn about body positivity and self-confidence from their parents long before they internalize perceived ideals of how they should look on YouTube or social media.
 And if they have a strong foundation of self-esteem, those messages will have far less of an impact when they do, inevitably, encounter them.
 We rounded up 9 things to say—and believe!—about yourself in front of your kids so you can help them learn to take pride in who they are.

 2. That was challenging, and I’m going to try again.
 Showing you are okay with failure helps kids develop the tools necessary for dealing with disappointment.
 It might be handy to have a list of people who failed before finding success on hand: think Albert Einstein, Michael Jordan, and Oprah.

 3. I made a mistake.
 It might be one of the hardest things to do, but admitting when we are wrong is one of the best ways to show (and teach) personal responsibility.
 And that’s a life skill everyone needs.

 4. Food keeps me healthy and happy.
 How you talk about food with kids has a major impact on how they look at their bodies and health.
 If you practice food neutrality (broccoli is broccoli, a cookie is a cookie—nothing is “good” or “bad”), it’ll help to set the stage for kids to learn the balance of fueling the body and enjoy the pleasures of the food itself.